 What is 3D Printing Technology

-An overview of 3D printing, or additive manufacturing, explaining the different methods, materials, and how it's transforming industries from manufacturing to healthcare.
+An overview of 3D printing, or additive manufacturing, explaining the different methods, materials, and how it's transforming industries from.

 3D printing, also known as additive manufacturing, is a transformative technology that builds three-dimensional objects layer by layer from a digital file.
 It's the opposite of traditional, "subtractive" manufacturing, where you start with a block of material and cut away at it to create the final product.
 With 3D printing, you start with nothing and add material only where it's needed.
 This simple change in approach has profound implications.